 One of the major headlines to emerge from Ignite was Microsoft’s announcement that it would begin shipping Azure Stack to manufacturers in early October.
 The on-prem version of Azure helps clients derive its benefits in an offline mode where no data leaves the network, so that older servers can transition to Azure without the worry associated with moving data off-site.
 When they’re ready, customers can easily connect to the Microsoft cloud.

 “The evolution of Enterprise IT services is happening at an impressive pace,” said Robert Looney, Intel’s Americas Enterprise Data center Sales and Marketing Manager.
 “No longer is IT bound by or limited in scope to its infrastructure.
 The launch of Microsoft Azure Stack, supported by a proven solution provider like WWT, is a pinnacle moment for enterprise clouds.”

 The Azure Stack announcement noted that Cisco, one of WWT’s principal OEM partners, has its own “flavor” of Azure Stack available to order, as do our other OEM partners Dell and HPE.
 WWT is currently working with Microsoft on ways to better support our customers around Azure Stack.
-In fact, we’re excited to be one of the first Microsoft partners in the U.S. and globally to have placed an order for Azure Stack; we’re looking forward to showcasing our partners’ products in our Advanced Technology Center (ATC) in just a few months.
+In fact, we’re excited to be one of the first Microsoft partners in the U.S. and globally to have placed an order for Azure Stack; we’re looking forward to showcasing our partners’ products, and our capabilities around them, in our Advanced Technology Center (ATC) for our customers.

 WWT is well-positioned to put these and other new Microsoft solutions to work for our customers.
 We invite you to visit our ATC for hands-on experience with the latest technologies that can ignite your own business productivity.